bluerainmango/user-directory/README.md

 ### 🎯 Purpose

-The app provides the easy filtering and sorting options so that a user can quickly access to their infomation.
+The app provides easy filtering and sorting options so that the user can quickly have access to their infomation.

 ### ✨ Demo